Table of Contents

 Diet for Babies

 It important not to introduce solid foods to a baby too early, and to introduce the right kinds of foods.
-In an article at the Weston A. Price Foundation Jen Allbritton points out that: “a baby’s earliest solid foods should be mostly animal foods since his digestive system, like all humans, is equipped to supply enzymes for digesting fats and proteins rather than carbohydrates (plant foods).
+In an article at the Weston A. Price Foundation Jen Allbritton points out that: “a baby’s earliest solid foods should mostly be animal foods since his digestive system, like all humans, is equipped to digesting animal fats and proteins rather than carbohydrates (foods not classified as protein or fat).

 WAPF recommends adding meats, fruits, and vegetables when the baby is 10 months old.
 However, since animals meats and fats are so easily digested by Humans, babies included, they need to be introduced at 6 months old, which would include organ meats like liver.
 Also fruits should be extremely limited for babies and young children, the same as they should for adults even when they are healthy.

 WAPF also recommends giving babies lacto-fermented root vegetables like taro because they claim it provides excellent carbohydrate foods for them.
-However carbohydrates are not essential foods for anyone, including babies – see Carb Facts, yet animals meats and fats ARE as proven by Dr. Price himself!
-That’s why he writes that the Eskimos and Masai tribe he studied were the healthiest groups of all, and they only consumed animals meats and fats and no carbs (plant foods)!
+However carbohydrates are not essential foods for anyone, including babies – see Carb & Fibre Facts, yet animals meats and fats ARE essential, as proven by Dr. Price himself!
+That’s why he writes that the Eskimos and Masai tribe he studied were the healthiest groups of all, and they only consumed animals meats and fats and no carbs!

 All babies will benefit by only having foods on Bee’s Candida Diet food list – see Candida Diet Food List.